Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Results

-Though the plots in Figure \ref{Plot:CO2Results} are suitable for univariate data with a single continuous expert network covariate, visualising MoEClust results for multivariate data with a mix of continuous and categorical covariates constitutes a much greater challenge.
-For the optimal 2-component \textsf{EVE} model fitted to the AIS data, the data and clustering results are shown using a generalised pairs plot in Figure \ref{Plot:AISgpairs}.
-The generalised pairs plot depicts the pairwise relationships between the hematological response variables, the included covariates, and the MAP classification, coloured according to the MAP classification.
+Though the plots in Figure \ref{Plot:CO2Results} are suitable for univariate data with a single continuous expert network covariate, visualising MoEClust results for multivariate data~with $r>1$ mixed-type covariates constitutes a much greater challenge.
+For the optimal full MoE model fit to the AIS data, the data and clustering results are shown using a generalised pairs plot \citep{Emerson2013} in Figure \ref{Plot:AISgpairs}.
+This plot depicts the pairwise relationships between the hematological response variables, the included gating and expert network covariates, and the MAP classification, coloured according to the MAP classification.
 The marginal distributions of each variable are given along the diagonal.
-For the hematological response variables, ellipses with axes corresponding to the within-cluster covariances are drawn.
-For the purposes of visualising Figure \ref{Plot:AISgpairs}, owing to the presence of a covariate in the expert network of the model fitted to the AIS data, the \textrm{MVN} ellipses in panels depicting two response variables are centered on the posterior mean of the fitted values, as described above.
-The shape and size of these ellipses are also modified for the same reason: they are derived by adding the extra variability in the component means to $\hat{\Sigma}_g$.
-It's clear from Figure \ref{Plot:AISgpairs} that the variable `plasma ferritin concentration' (Fe) and the covariate `sex' are driving much of the separation in the clusters.
-Interestingly, the correspondence between the MAP cluster assignment and the sex label is poor, with an Adjusted Rand Index \citep{Hubert85} of just 0.02; this is because BMI rather than sex influences the probability of cluster membership (see Figure \ref{Plot:AISgating}), and subjects are divided by sex within each cluster, rather than the clusters capturing the athletes' sex.
-Indeed, Table \ref{Table:AISCoeff} implies that males, on average, have elevated levels of all five blood measurements in both clusters, though the magnitude of this effect is more pronounced in Cluster 2, corresponding to athletes with higher average BMI.
+For the hematological response variables, ellipses with axes related to the within-cluster covariances are drawn.
+For the purposes of visualising Figure \ref{Plot:AISgpairs}, owing to the presence~of an expert network covariate in the fitted model, the multivariate Gaussian ellipses in panels depicting two response variables are centred on the posterior mean of the fitted values, as described~in \eqref{eq:posteriormean}.
+Their volume, shape, and orientation are also modified for the same reason:~they are derived by adding the extra variability in the fitted values (weighted by $\smash{\widehat{\mathbf{Z}}}$) to $\smash{\widehat{\boldsymbol{\Sigma}}_g}$.
+Thus, the depicted ellipses do not conform to the \textsf{EEE} covariance constraints of the optimal~model.\enlargethispage{\baselineskip} It is clear from Figure \ref{Plot:AISgpairs} that the variables `Hematocrit' (Hc), `Hemoglobin' (Hg), and `plasma ferritin concentration' (Fe), and the gating network concomitants `SSF' and `Ht', are driving much of the separation between the clusters.
+On the other hand, the expert network covariate `sex' is driving separation within the Gaussian clusters.
+The correspondence between the MAP classification and the sex label is notably poor, with an adjusted Rand index \citep{Hubert1985} of just $0.11$.
+This index is higher for models where sex does not enter the expert network, especially when it instead enters the gating network, though such fitted models all have sub-optimal BIC values (see Table \ref{Table:AISCriterion}).
+This is because, under the optimal model, the athletes' size in terms of their SSF and height measurements, rather than their sex, influences the probability of cluster membership, and athletes are divided by sex within each cluster rather than the clusters necessarily capturing their~sex.